Quantum Algorithm for Testing Graph Completeness: Quantum Algorithm

 \item[\textbf{3.}] Given the transition matrix $P'$, run the Szegedy quantum walk for a time $t^*$ by applying the evolution operator $W_{P'}^{t^*}$ to the initial state $\ket{\psi(0)}$.

 \item[\textbf{4.}] At the end of the evolution, measure the position of the walker:

-\begin{itemize}[noitemsep,topsep=0pt] \item If $x \notin M$, then the graph is not complete, $\mathcal{C} = \text{False}$, and the algorithm terminates. \item If $x \in M$, proceed to the QPE subroutine. \end{itemize} \end{enumerate} Several comments are in order for this first part of the algorithm.
+\begin{itemize} \item If $x \notin M$, then the graph is not complete, $\mathcal{C} = \text{False}$, and the algorithm terminates. \item If $x \in M$, proceed to Stage 2. \end{itemize} \end{enumerate} Several comments are in order for this first part of the algorithm.
 Given that the probability $P^*_{M}(t^*)$ of finding the walker at a marked node at time $t^*$ is close to $1$ for a complete graph with $n$ nodes and $m^*$ marked ones, if we find the walker at an unmarked node, we can conclude that the graph is not complete.
-As noted in Sec.~(\ref{sub_II_E}), provided that $P^*_{M}(t^*) \approx 1$ for a complete graph: \begin{itemize}[noitemsep,topsep=2pt] \item Not finding a marked node $\Rightarrow$ the graph is incomplete. \end{itemize} However, it is also true that: \begin{itemize}[noitemsep,topsep=2pt] \item Finding a marked node $\nRightarrow$ the graph is complete. \end{itemize} This is because, even if the graph is \textit{not complete}, the probability of finding the walker at a marked node is non-zero.
+As noted in Sec.~(\ref{sub_II_E}), provided that $P^*_{M}(t^*) \approx 1$ for a complete graph: \begin{itemize} \item Not finding a marked node $\Rightarrow$ the graph is incomplete. \end{itemize} However, it is also true that: \begin{itemize} \item Finding a marked node $\nRightarrow$ the graph is complete. \end{itemize} This is because, even if the graph is \textit{not complete}, the probability of finding the walker at a marked node is non-zero.